Sea Watch Staff

-Director – Dr Peter Evans established Sea Watch Foundation in 1991 and is the Charity’s Director.
+Director – Professor Peter Evans established Sea Watch Foundation in 1991 and is the Charity’s Director.
 He has worked on cetacean research for 40 years and oversees the UK national cetacean monitoring scheme.
 He was founding Secretary, and later Chairman of the European Cetacean Society, as well as Editor for 21 years.
-He is a Director of the Fair Isle Bird Observatory Trust, a Trustee of the Hebridean Whale and Dolphin Trust, a member of the ICES Working Groups on Marine Mammal Ecology (WGMME) and on Bycatch of Protected Species (WGBYC), Co-Chair the ASCOBANS-ACCOBAMS Bycatch Working Group, and Chairs the ASCOBANS Harbour Porpoise North Sea Conservation Plan.
+He is a Trustee of the Hebridean Whale and Dolphin Trust, Co-Chair of the ICES Working Group on Marine Mammal Ecology (WGMME) and member of the Working Group on Bycatch of Protected Species (WGBYC), Co-Chair of the ASCOBANS-ACCOBAMS Bycatch Working Group, and Chairs the ASCOBANS Harbour Porpoise North Sea Conservation Plan.
 He has provided advice to UNEP, OSPAR, the European Commission, UK government and various NGO’s on cetacean matters.
 In 2009, he received an award for achievement in conservation education & outreach from UNEP/ASCOBANS, and in 2012 the European Cetacean Society’s Conservation Award.
 Peter’s field research concentrates upon ecological, behavioural and conservation biology studies of cetaceans in the UK, particularly harbour porpoises, bottlenose dolphins, Risso’s dolphins, and minke whales.
 He also studies the effects of human disturbance upon cetaceans.
 He has worked extensively on seabirds in Britain, Ireland and the Arctic and was former Secretary of the Seabird Group and editor of its journal, ‘Seabird’.
-He has written and/or edited 12 books and >200 scientific publications and is Honorary Senior Lecturer at the School of Ocean Sciences, University of Bangor.
+He has written and/or edited 12 books and >200 scientific publications and is Honorary Professor at the School of Ocean Sciences, University of Bangor.

 Adopt a Dolphin Administrator – Kirsten Hintner works with Sea Watch Foundation as the ‘Adopt a Dolphin’ administrator and is involved in film making and producing.
 She is based in Buckinghamshire and trained at the London College of Communication.
 She gained wildlife filming experience at the BBC’s Natural History Unit before starting work at the Open University, producing course material for distance teaching.
 Kirsten has experience in all aspects of filmmaking, including operating cameras, recording and editing audio, vision mixing, voice-over and many other techniques.
 She became a freelance worker in 2000 with her own company, ‘Worldimg’, and has since worked for a variety of organisations, including the United Nations, BBC, NIACE, the Open University, the Community Channel and many charity organizations, including Fauna & Flora International, National Phobics Society, Barnardos and Sea Watch Foundation.
 Kirsten produces short films, documentaries & video journalism pieces for internet use, and other media for marketing, education, broadcast and fundraising purposes.
 She has been involved in community film-making projects and has worked with children, people with disabilities and isolated communities. www.kirstenhintner.co.uk